BentaherNoureddine/fast_api_learning/README.md

   *how to get the data from the request in order to create a new person ... ?

-6- i don t know if im forcing the response to be 201 in all cases but
+6- i don't know if im forcing the response to be 201 in all cases but

 im getting this :